eBUS/ttyebus/README.md

 Target Platform
 ---------------
-This driver was tested and will work on all Raspberry Pi up to version 3, using Raspbian Wheezy, Jessy and Stretch.
+This driver was tested and will work on all Raspberry Pi up to version 4, using Raspbian Wheezy, Jessy, Stretch and Buster.
+Take care for special settings on Raspberry Pi 3 and 4.
-Due to modifications in the interrupt handling of Raspbian Buster, it will *NOT* work with this version.
-Because Raspberry Pi 4 is only supported at Raspbian Buster, this driver will also *NOT* work an any Raspberry Pi 4.

---> Do not use or upgrade to Raspberry Buster

---> Do not expect that it will work on Raspberry Pi 4

 Install
 --------
 * Before using this software, the resources of the PL011 UART normally allocated by the ttyAMA0 device must be freed.
  - Type "cat /sys/firmware/devicetree/base/model" to see what kind of hardware you have.

- - On ***Rasperry Pi 3***, append a line "dtoverlay=pi3-miniuart-bt" to /boot/config.txt.
+ - On ***Rasperry Pi 3*** and ***Raspberry Pi 4***, append a line "dtoverlay=pi3-miniuart-bt" to /boot/config.txt.
 This will exchange the UART and the Mini-UART so the Mini-UART is connected to the bluetooth and the UART to the GPIO pins.

     > sudo echo "dtoverlay=pi3-miniuart-bt" >> /boot/config.txt

+ - Beginning with Raspbian Buster (kernel version 4.19.66) the statement "dtoverlay=pi3-miniuart-bt" is depricated and should be replaced by "dtoverlay=miniuart-bt".

+ - After exchanging UART and Mini-UART, reboot:

+> sudo reboot

  - On ***all*** hardware, call "sudo raspi-config" - Interfacing Options - Serial - and disable the login shell and the serial port hardware.
 Press finish and the system should reboot.

   - You may verify this by typing "ls -l /dev".
 The "ttyAMA0" should no longer be listed.

+  - On ***Raspberry Pi 4*** verify that file /boot/config.txt does ***NOT*** contain a line "enable_uart=0".
+This may occasionally happen when configuring the above items.
+Remove or comment this line.

 * Update your raspbian linux to the latest version
     > sudo apt-get update
     > sudo apt-get -y upgrade